ibm-cloud-docs/power-iaas/configuring-custom-image.md

 ### AIX
 {: #aix-details}

-The {{site.data.keyword.powerSys_notm}} offering supports only AIX 7.1, or later.
+The {{site.data.keyword.powerSys_notm}} offering supports AIX 7.1, or later on the S922 (9009-22A) and E980 (9080-M9S).

+Power Systems <!-- E1080 (9080-HEX) and --> S1022 (9105-22A) supports AIX 7.1 TL 5 and later.

 When you view the system software maps, refer to the AIX 7.1, AIX 7.2, and AIX 7.3 information.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.

-Power Systems <!-- E1080 (9080-HEX) and --> S1022 (9105-22A) supports AIX 7.1 TL 5 and later.

 - [S922 (9009-22A) AIX software map](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9009-22A-vios-only){: external}
 - [E980 (9080-M9S) AIX software map](http://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9080-M9S-vios-only){: external}